Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

 \section{Introduction}

 The fundamental limit of channel coding is the maximum achievable message set size $M^*(n, \epsilon)$ given a channel $\W$, a blocklength $n$, and an average error probability $\epsilon$.
-Since determining $M^*(n, \epsilon)$ exactly is difficult for arbitrary triples $(\W, n, \epsilon)$, the literature investigating the behavior of $M^*(n, \epsilon)$ studies three asymptotic regimes: the central limit theorem (CLT) regime, where the error probability bound is kept constant and analyses bound the convergence of rate to capacity as $n$ grows; the large deviations (LD) regime, also called the error exponent regime, where the rate is kept constant and analyses bound the convergence of error probability to zero as $n$ grows; and the moderate deviations (MD) regime, where the error probability decays sub-exponentially to zero, and the rate approaches the capacity slower than $O(1/\sqrt{n})$.
+Since determining $M^*(n, \epsilon)$ exactly is difficult for arbitrary triples $(\W, n, \epsilon)$, the literature investigating the behavior of $M^*(n, \epsilon)$ studies three asymptotic regimes: the central limit theorem (CLT) regime, where the error probability bound is kept constant and analyses bound the convergence of rate to capacity as $n$ grows; the large deviations (LD) regime, also called the error exponent regime, where the rate is kept constant and analyses bound the convergence of error probability to zero as $n$ grows; and the moderate deviations (MD) regime, where the error probability decays sub-exponentially to zero, and the rate approaches the capacity more slowly than $O(1/\sqrt{n})$.
 Provided more resources (in this case the blocklength), we would typically expect to see improvements in both the achievable rate and the error probability, an effect not captured by asymptotics that fix either rate or error probability.
-Emerging applications in ultra-reliable low-latency communication such as tele-surgery and tactile internet have delay constraint as small as 1 ms and error probability constraint as small as $10^{-9}$ \cite{shirvan}.
+Emerging applications in ultra-reliable low-latency communication such as tele-surgery and tactile internet have delay constraints as small as 1 ms \cite{shirvan}, which corresponds to blocklengths of a few hundreds, and error probability constraints as small as $10^{-9}$.
 The fact that the accuracy of asymptotic expansions deteriorates at short blocklengths further motivates interest in refining the asymptotic expansions of the maximum achievable channel coding rate.